MisterCalm/Josephus-problem/README.md

-#Code for solving the Jousephus problem for any arbitrary K with the display of remaining ones!
+#Code for solving the Josephus problem for any arbitrary K with the display of remaining ones!